-Minnesota Family Directly Affected by Alzheimer’s Opens Parks’ Place, a New Family-Based Community That Redefines Memory Care
+Minnesota Family Directly Affected by Alzheimer’s Launches Parks’ Place, a New Family-Based Community That Redefines Memory Care

-Driven by their husband/father’s diagnosis of Younger-Onset Alzheimer’s, a local family partnering with Cassia (formerly Augustana Care and Elim Care) is creating Parks’ Place: Memory Care Redefined.
-Parks’ Place will celebrate its opening day Sunday, October 13.
-A symbolic ribbon cutting ceremony will be held at 12:30, followed by the grand opening celebration from 1 to 4 p.m. at:
+Driven by their husband/father’s diagnosis of Younger-Onset Alzheimer’s, a local family partnering with Cassia (formerly Augustana Care and Elim Care) created Parks’ Place: Memory Care Redefined.
+Parks’ Place celebrated its opening day Sunday, October 13 at 18040 Medina Road in Plymouth.

 You can learn more about Parks’ Place by viewing this story on WCCO, by watching an additional video on CCX Media or by listening to Alzheimer’s Speaks host Lori La Bey’s podcast.

 When Mayo Clinic diagnosed Plymouth resident Jerry Parks, a former VP at a large Minneapolis construction company, with Younger-Onset Alzheimer’s at age 56, it provided some answers for the chaos the Parks’ family had been experiencing.
 It did not provide a template for what comes next.

 “Every day spouses are being thrust into the new role of caregiver as they deal with the impact of this disease, but it is not every day you see the children of those affected by the disease spurred to action to change the face of memory care,” says Karen Parks, Jerry’s wife.

 After the initial shock and grief that came with the Alzheimer’s diagnosis, it was Jerry who set the tone of action for his family.
 “We can spend our time mourning or be proactive and fight to make a difference,” his children remember him saying.